wisesmile/wisesmile.github.io/pages/cv.md

 May 2006 - present
 Wisesmile
-Annapolis, Maryland
+Brick, New Jersey

 Freelance developer providing customized applications, consulting and project management for a wide range of small business clients.

 Accomplishments
+* Personal artist website
 * Scheduling system for a music school
 * Bibliographic system for a library
 * Professional mentoring